Lenten Regulations for Fasting & Abstinence from meat

 Weekend Mass: Saturday at 4:30 p.m.; Sunday at 9:00 a.m. and 11:00 a.m.

-Palm Sunday of the Passion of the Lord: Saturday, April 12 at 4:30 p.m.; Sunday, April 13 at 9:00 a.m. and 11:00 a.m.
+Palm Sunday of the Passion of the Lord: Saturday, March 28 at 4:30 p.m.; Sunday, March 29 at 9:00 a.m. and 11:00 a.m.

-Chrism Mass: Tuesday, April 15 at 7:00 p.m. at the Cathedral of Saint Andrew
+Chrism Mass: Tuesday, March 31 at 7:00 p.m. at the Cathedral of Saint Andrew

 Please note: this is a ticketed event, but will be livestreamed on the Diocese of Grand Rapids website.

-Mass of the Lord’s Supper: Thursday, April 17 at 7:00 p.m.
+Holy Thursday Mass of the Lord’s Supper: Thursday, April 2 at 7:00 p.m.
 Please maintain sacred silence as you depart from Mass.
-PLEASE NOTE: Incense WILL be used at this Mass.

-Reposition of the Blessed Sacrament: Thursday, April 17 immediately following the Mass of the Lord’s Supper until Midnight in the Parish Life Center (PLC).
-Please maintain sacred silence.
-All the faithful are invited to join Fr.
-Tony and Fr.
-Weber at 11:55 p.m. for Compline (Liturgy of the Hours).
-Please enter silently through Door E and gather in the PLC no later than 11:45 p.m. if you would like to participate in this beautiful experience.
-Please use this document, created by Fr.
-Weber, as a guide to prepare you.
+Later on that night, all the faithful are invited to join Father Tony for Compline (Liturgy of the Hours) at 11:55 p.m.
+Please enter silently through Door E or Doors M or N, and gather in the PLC no later than 11:45 p.m. if you would like to participate in this beautiful experience.
+Please use this document, as a guide to prepare you.

-Good Friday Liturgy with Veneration of the Cross: Friday, April 18 at 1:00 p.m.
-PLEASE NOTE: Incense WILL NOT be used at this Liturgy.
+Good Friday Liturgy with Veneration of the Cross: Friday, April 3 at 1:00 p.m.

-Easter Vigil: Saturday, April 19 at 9:15 p.m.
-The faithful are invited to join us on the north lawn (outside Door D) for the Lighting of the New Fire at 8:50 p.m.
-PLEASE NOTE: Incense WILL be used at this Mass.
+Easter Vigil (Holy Saturday): Saturday, April 4 at 8:45 p.m.
+The faithful are invited to gather on the north lawn of our campus (outside Door D) for the Lighting of the New Fire between 8:30 and 8:40 p.m.

-Easter Sunday of the Resurrection of the Lord: Sunday, April 20 at 9:00 and 11:00 a.m.
-PLEASE NOTE: Incense WILL be used at both the 9:00 and 11:00 a.m.
-Masses.
+Easter Sunday of the Resurrection of the Lord: Sunday, April 5 at 9:00 and 11:00 a.m.

 Back to top of page